Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 # Step 4: Scenario Page

-The Scenario Page is a section of the application made for crafting and tailoring prediction scenarios using time series data.
-Users can adjust various parameters for the prediction, like the prediction date, maximum capacity, and the quantity of predictions.
-This page also features a chart that shows past data and predictions created using both machine learning and baseline techniques.
+The Scenario Page is a part of the application designed for creating and customizing prediction scenarios using time series data.
+Users can modify different parameters for the prediction, such as the prediction date, maximum capacity, and the number of predictions.
+This page also includes a chart displaying historical data and predictions generated using both machine learning and baseline methods.

 ![Scenario Page](result.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }"